Ebube-Ochemba/alx-system_engineering-devops/0x06-regular_expressions/README.md

 ## Summary

-I learnt about regular expressions by building them using the Oniguruma library, which is uded by Ruby by default.
+I learnt about regular expressions by building them using the Oniguruma library, which is used by Ruby by default.

 ## Files